 Beach deterioration has been an issue for many years, also noted in the 2010 Comprehensive Plan.
-The shoreline stabilization will be an essential element in Norcross Point improvements, as the erosion from the beach has potential to degrade water quality.
+The shoreline stabilization proposed by the Norcross Point and Public Beach Redevelopment Plan is an essential element in these improvements, as the erosion from the beach has potential to degrade water quality.